mhinz/vim-galore/README.md

 Most of the time that will be plugin code the user isn't familiar with, but if you're investigating a certain issue, jump to the bottom of the log.
 Here are two different sections `FUNCTIONS SORTED ON TOTAL TIME` and `FUNCTIONS SORTED ON SELF TIME` that are worth gold.
-On a quick glance you can see, if a certain function is taking too long.
+At a quick glance you can see, if a certain function is taking too long.

 #### Verbosity